Surgical Services for Neurological Conditions

 Brain Tumors

-Benign tumors usually do not recur once they are removed and do not invade surrounding tissue.
+• Benign tumors usually do not recur once they are removed and do not invade surrounding tissue.
+A benign brain tumor diagnosis has a good outlook because it is not cancerous.
+That means that it will not invade or spread to other parts of the body.
 However, they cause symptoms similar to cancerous tumors because of their size and location in the brain.

-Malignant brain tumors contain cancer cells.
-They are usually fast growing and invade tissue, but they rarely spread to other areas of the body.
+• Malignant brain tumors contain cancer cells.
+The tumor cells are usually fast growing and invade tissue, but they rarely spread to other areas of the body.
 Malignant tumors can recur after treatment.
 Sometimes, brain tumors are not cancer, but they are called malignant because of their size and location.

 Traumatic Brain Injuries

-The skull protects the brain from most minor bangs and bumps, but severe head injuries can occur from falls, motor vehicle accidents and contact sports.
+The skull protects the brain from most minor bangs and bumps.
+However, severe head injuries can occur from falls, motor vehicle accidents and contact sports.
 When this happens, the brain moves inside the skull causing bleeding, tearing of tissues and swelling.

 Spinal Cord Injuries